Infanta Eulalia of Spain

-Infanta Eulalia, Duchess of Galliera (María Eulalia Francisca de Asís Margarita Roberta Isabel Francisca de Paula Cristina María de la Piedad de Borbón y Borbón; 12 February 1864 – 8 March 1958), was the youngest and last surviving child of Queen Isabella II of Spain and her consort Francisco, Duke of Cádiz, and the youngest sister of King Alfonso XII.
+Infanta Eulalia, Duchess of Galliera (María Eulalia Francisca de Asís Margarita Roberta Isabel Francisca de Paula Cristina María de la Piedad de Borbón y Borbón; 12 February 1864 – 8 March 1958), was the youngest and last surviving child of Queen Isabella II of Spain and her husband Francisco, Duke of Cádiz, and the youngest sister of King Alfonso XII.
 She authored memoirs that were controversial for their critical perspective and allegations about the political policies of various Spanish and foreign governments.

 Early life

 Eulalia was born on 12 February 1864 in the Royal Palace of Madrid as the youngest of the five children born to Isabella II who survived to adulthood.
 She was baptised on 14 February 1864 with the names María Eulalia Francisca de Asís Margarita Roberta Isabel Francisca de Paula Cristina María de la Piedad.
 Her godparents were Robert I, Duke of Parma, and his sister Princess Margherita.

 In 1868, Eulalia and her family were forced to leave Spain in the wake of the revolution.
 They lived in Paris, where Eulalia was educated.
 She received her first communion in Rome from Pope Pius IX.

 In 1874, Eulalia's brother Alfonso was restored to the throne in place of their mother, Isabella II.
 Three years later, Eulalia returned to Spain.
 She lived at first in El Escorial with her mother, but she later moved to the Alcázar of Seville and then to Madrid.